Journal of Philosophical Investigations

 Abstract

-In the Modern age, dealing with epistemological issues was in the center of attention.
-For Kant, epistemological issues were the main concern, but Kant's distinction in dealing ...
+In the Modern age, dealing with epistemological issues was at the center of attention.
+For Kant, epistemology was also the main concern, but what distinguishes Kant from his predecessors ...
 Read More

 Critical Thinking and the Role of Epistemological Beliefs